Basis-Theory/docs/source/includes/elements/_element_events.md

 })
 ```

-This event is triggered whenever element's value(s) relevantly change.
+This event is triggered whenever element's value(s) change.
 For example, if the user types data that doesn't change the state of a field between valid/invalid or empty/filled, you shouldn't expect the event to trigger.

 Parameter | Required | Type       | Description
 --------- | -------- | ---------- | -----------